FabricTOC/FabricTOC/docs/RST_Preview/Identitypreview.rst

    Authenticating data using private keys and public keys.
 Mary's private key is used to sign an original document with the unique signature (`X13vRZQql41`).

-Using the document as part of the signature in this way makes the document itself impossible to tamper with it being obvious -- generating the same signature Mary would create is statistically impossible without Mary's private key.
+The hashing process doesn't prevent tampering itself, but it does make tampering **obvious** -- without the original document and the private key, it is statistically impossible to generate the same signature.

 Using Public Keys and Private Keys for Encryption
 -------------------------------------------------